Gladstonian liberalism: Gladstonian era

 As Prime Minister from 1868 to 1874, Gladstone headed a Liberal Party which was a coalition of Peelites like himself, Whigs and Radicals.
 He was now a spokesman for "peace, economy and reform".
 In terms of historic reforms, his first ministry was his most successful.
 He was an idealist who insisted that government should take the lead in making society more efficient and more fair and that the government should expand its role in society in order to extend liberty and toleration.
-The Education Act of 1870 set up state-run elementary (primary) schools, administered by locally elected school boards.
+The Elementary Education Act 1870 set up state-run elementary (primary) schools, administered by locally elected school boards.
 The judicial system was made up of multiple overlapping and conflicting courts dating back centuries.
-The Judicature Act of 1873 merged them into one central system of courts, empowered to administer both law and equity.
+The Supreme Court of Judicature Act 1873 merged them into one central system of courts, empowered to administer both law and equity.
 The Northcote-Trevelyan Report on civil service recruitment of twenty years earlier was implemented by Order in Council, replacing appointment by family and patronage with examinations to recognise talent and ability.
-The Trade Union Act of 1871 made unions legal and protected their funding from lawsuits, but picketing of employers' premises was made illegal under the Criminal Law Amendment Act 1871 (repealed by the Conservatives in 1875).
-The secret ballot was enacted in 1872 to prevent the buying of votes—politicians would not pay out the money if they were not sure how the person voted.
+The Trade Union Act 1871 made unions legal and protected their funding from lawsuits, but picketing of employers' premises was made illegal under the Criminal Law Amendment Act 1871 (repealed by the Conservatives in 1875).
+The secret ballot was enacted by the Ballot Act 1872 to prevent the buying of votes—politicians would not pay out the money if they were not sure how the person voted.
 While the Navy was in fine shape, the Army was not.
 Its organization was confused, its policies unfair and its cruel punishments were based chiefly on brutal flogging.
 At the county level, politicians named the officers of the county militia units, preferring social connections over ability.
 The regular army called for enlistments for twenty-one years, but with reforms initiated by Edward Cardwell, Gladstone's secretary for war, enlistments were reduced to six years, plus six years in reserve.
 Regiments were organized by territorial districts and equipped with modern rifles.
 The complex chain of command was simplified and in wartime the county militias were under the control of the central war office.
 Purchase of officer commissions was abolished and flogging in peacetime was also abolished.
 The reforms were not quite complete as the Royal Duke of Cambridge still had great authority despite his mediocre abilities.
 Historians have given Gladstone high marks on his successful reform program.